AMT-14/Projet_2/README.md

 ScoreScale to register ScoreScales
 Rules to register the Rules
-Event for the API to send the Events to be processed User to retrieve gamified informations about the Users
+Event for the API to send the Events to be processed User to retrieve gamified informations about the Users.

 The application does not provide more information (such as advanced statistics).